harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/gitlab-triggers.md

 #### Test the trigger

-After you create the trigger, proceed to [Test the outbound webhook and trigger](#test-the-outbound-webhook-and-trigger).
+After you create the trigger, proceed to [Set up the failure criteria](#set-up-the-failure-criteria).

 <details>